taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 Free [Lottie animations](https://lottiefiles.com/) quickly fulfilled the need for animated content.

-[DrawnUI](https://github.com/taublast/AppoMobi.Maui.DrawnUi.Demo) pre-alpha nuget was used to draw virtual controls on a Skia canvas.
+[DrawnUI](https://github.com/taublast/DrawnUi.Maui) was used to draw virtual controls on a Skia canvas.

 ## _Of Note_